-Actor-Inspired Element: The script called for Dr Loomis to look shocked when Michael Myers's body disappears from the lawn.
-Donald Pleasance argued that he should have an "I knew this would happen" look.
-They shot it both ways and the latter was the one used.
+Actor-Inspired Element: The script called for Dr. Loomis to look shocked when Michael's body disappears from the lawn.
+Donald Pleasence argued that he should have an "I knew this would happen" look.
+They shot it both ways; the latter made the final film.

 Creator Backlash: Both John Carpenter and Debra Hill expressed displeasure at the Death by Sex trope's rise in horror after this movie.
 They said the reason the horny teenagers got killed was because they were too busy trying to do it that they failed to notice a killer approaching.
 Laurie only survives because she's on her own for most of the film.